justinli0423/Cheat-Sheets/Javascript.md

 ## Prototype Inheritance
 - if reading a property from `object` and **it's missing**, JS takes it from the prototype (prototype inheritance)
+- *should not be set after creation, JS optimizes highly*
 - set an object's prototype to another to use their functions
   - `object1.__proto__ = object2`
 - can set directly within object: `object = {prop: true, __proto__: otherObject}`